amaiya/ktrain/FAQ.md

 ### How do I use ktrain with documents in PDF, DOC, or PPT formats?

-If you have documents in formats like `.pdf`, `.docx`, or `.pptx` formats and want to use them in a training set or with various **ktrain** features like question-answering  or zero-shot-learning, they will need to be converted to plain text format first (i.e., `.txt` files).
+If you have documents in formats like `.pdf`, `.docx`, or `.pptx` formats and want to use them in a training set or with various **ktrain** features like zero-shot-learning or text summarization, they will need to be converted to plain text format first (i.e., `.txt` files).
 You can use the
 `ktrain.text.textutils.extract_copy` function to automatically do this.
 Alternatively, you can use other tools like [Apache Tika](https://tika.apache.org/) to do the conversion.

+With respect to Question-Answering, the `index_from_folder` method includes a `use_text_extraction` argument.
+When set to `True`, question-answering can be performed on documents sets comprised of many different file types.
+More information on this is included in the [question-answering example notebook](https://github.com/amaiya/ktrain/blob/master/examples/text/question_answering_with_bert.ipynb)

 [[Back to Top](#frequently-asked-questions-about-ktrain)]